edamontology/edamontologyDocs/technical_details.rst

 Concept deprecation
 -------------------
-*   EDAM uses numerical identifiers to uniquely identify concepts.
+*   EDAM uses numerical alphaidentifiers to uniquely identify concepts.
 These identifiers will persist between versions: a given identifier and URI are guaranteed to continue identifying the same concept.
 This does **not** imply names (terms), definitions and other fields will remain constant, but they will remain true to concept.
 *   Concepts that are deprecated will also persist; they will not be removed and will maintain their identifier and URI.
 A replacement concept, or suggested replacement is given for all deprecated concepts.

 edamontology.org